Little River Band: 1987–1998: Shorrock's return

 The group released their tenth studio album, Monsoon, in May 1988, which peaked at No. 9 on the Kent Music Report.
 It was co-produced by Boylan and Goble.
 The Canberra Times' Lisa Wallace was disappointed by its lack of innovation despite showing technical skills.
 Its lead single, "Love Is a Bridge", co-written by Goble and Housden was released in April and peaked at No. 7 on the Kent Music Report.
 It was their second highest charting single in the Australian market, and a moderate Adult Contemporary radio hit in the US.

 In 1989 the group recorded "Listen to Your Heart", written by Tom Kelly and Billy Steinberg, for the film soundtrack of The Karate Kid Part III.

-The eleventh studio album, Get Lucky, was released in April 1990, their last charting album in Australia, made the top 60.
-Mike Boehm of Los Angeles Times caught their gig in May, where "[Shorrock] was stiff and seemed stuck for words between songs.
+The eleventh studio album, Get Lucky, was released in April 1990.
+It was their last charting album in Australia and made the top 60.
+Mike Boehm of the Los Angeles Times caught their gig in May, where "[Shorrock] was stiff and seemed stuck for words between songs.
 But he knew what to do when the music started, singing in a comfortably husky voice that resembled Phil Collins in tone and easy pop appeal.
 [Nelson], the group's Californian, generated more heat in his two lead vocal turns.
 The three-part harmonies behind Shorrock were exemplary, although the Crosby, Stills & Nash parallels were unmistakable.
 Lead guitarist [Housden] reinforced the emphasis on melody with his clean, lyrical lines."